 The Salton Sea, a once-scenic vacation-worthy freshwater lake is located in Southern California.
 For eons, large bodies of water have formed and evaporated at this site.
 Its current embodiment occurred in 1905 when the Colorado River breached an irrigation canal and flowed into this lake basin.
 Since the 1960s its waters have been replenished mainly by industrial and agricultural runoff, inflating its salinity and toxicity.
 Climate change and ongoing droughts are expediting its evaporation, amplifying its ecological hazards.

 The Salt Drawings diptych visualizes the relative salinity of the Salton Sea and the Pacific Ocean.
-Their comparable salt crystal contours and densities, highlights the aberrant salinity of the Salton Sea.
+Their comparable salt crystal contours and densities, highlight the aberrant salinity of the Salton Sea.
 Formerly, an oasis of sustenance for countless lifeforms including more than four-hundred species of migratory birds, it is now perilous for all including the surrounding indigenous and farm-worker communities.

 *These drawings and the field and academic research that inspired their creation